Mag1str02/DummyEngine/readme.md

-# This is my first attempts to understand how 3D graphics work and make some blanks.
+# First try to make some kind of 3D game engine.
+Hope i wont die:)